Robbepop/string-interner/README.md

 - `V` stores the strings with an indirection to avoid iterator invalidation.
 - Returned symbols usually have a low memory footprint and are efficiently comparable.

-### Planned Features

-- Safe abstraction wrapper that protects the user from the following misusages:
-	- Using symbols of a different string interner instance to resolve string in another.
-	- Using symbols that are already no longer valid (i.e. the associated string interner is no longer available).

 ## License

 Licensed under either of